anouchk/ETS_scraper/README.md

 **// Caveat**

-The data concernning allocations for phase 3 (2013-2015) is note acurate : the script doesn't take into account installations under article 10c from the directive.
+The data concernning allocations for phase 3 (2013-2015) is note acurate for certain countries (not France) : the script doesn't take into account installations under article 10c from the directive.

 **// Open data**